-Beautiful Cabbagetown is a very charming 'village' in downtown Toronto and has the highest concentration of Victorian homes in North America!
-Cabbagetown is an engaging part of town and it is a wonderful oasis for the Torontonians lucky enough to live there.
-Their homes, 'cottages', semis and detached Victorians have almost all been lovingly restored.
-And these cherished homes are the centrepiece of the lives of many interesting professional singles, couples and vibrant young families.
+Beautiful Cabbagetownhas the highest concentration of Victorian homes in North America.
+It is a wonderful oasis in downtown Toronto.
+Most of these very attractive cottages, semi detached and detached Victorians have been lovingly restored.
+They are the centrepiece of the lives of the many professional singles, couples and vibrant young families who live in Cabbagetown.

 The History of Cabbagetown began in the 1840’s when thousands of Irish immigrants settled here.
 They were very poor and grew cabbages in their front gardens to put food on the table.
 In the 50’s and 1960’s you would have walked through streets of decaying Victorians, several divided into rooming houses.
 But in the 70’s many young couples saw the charm and recognized the potential.
 Together, city politicians, urban activists and local residents fought off redevelopment attempts.
-In 1989 The Cabbagetown Preservation Association was founded which led to the establishment of the Cabbagetown Heritage Conservation District which encourages the preservation of the Cabbagetown streetscapes and facades.
+In 1989 The Cabbagetown Preservation Association was founded which soon led to the establishment of the Cabbagetown Heritage Conservation District whose goal is to encourage the preservation of the Cabbagetown streetscapes and facades.

 Cabbagetown Events: The Riverdale Farm is open every day of the week with many farm animals and in the spring, their ‘babies’ on show!
 The Cabbagtown Festival is held in September along with the annual Blair’s Run and a street party on Parliament.
 The Riverdale Farmer’s Market is open to the public in Riverdale Park every Tuesday from May to October, The Forsythia Festival is held in May, and ‘Luminato’ in June.